 - You can foresee that you will need four microphones, but during the show it may turn out that you need five (the actual number).

-- Or a human resource can be scheduled to work from 09:00 to 13:00, but in reality he works 30 minutes longer (the actual time).
+- Or a human resource can be scheduled to work from 09:00 to 13:00, but in reality he works half an hour longer (the actual time).

-Yesplan uses the actual numbers and actual times to determine the actual prices; the planned price is remembered.
+Yesplan uses the actual numbers and actual times to determine the actual prices, and the planned price is remembered.
 The calculated actual selling price can be overridden manually.
 You can also add an actual price without creating actual numbers or actual times first.

 The status of an event determines whether actual numbers, times or prices can be awarded to resource bookings.
 The statuses where this is allowed are determined by an administrator (see System Settings).

 You can manage actual numbers in the event inspector.
-If the status of the event allows actual values then in the event inspector, on the “Resources” tab, you will see “Add Actual Numbers” when you hover the cursor over the resource’s record.
-You can add actual numbers (by clicking on “Add Actual Numbers”), edit them (by double-clicking on the actual number and entering a new number) or delete them (by double-clicking on the actual number and choosing “Delete”).
+If the status of the event allows actual values then you will see “Add Actual Numbers” on the “Resources” tab in the event inspector, when you hover the cursor over the resource’s row.
+You can add actual numbers (by clicking “Add Actual Numbers”), edit them (by double-clicking the actual number and entering a new number) or delete them (by double-clicking the actual number and choosing “Delete”).

-You can also add actual times of booked resources for a specific event that you open by clicking on “List Booked Resources” in the context menu of an event in the calendar.
-Make the schedules visible by clicking on the “Schedules” button in the table header then click on “Add Actual Time” to the right of the schedules.
+You can also add actual times of booked resources for a specific event that you open by clicking “List Booked Resources” in the context menu of an event in the calendar.
+Make the schedules appear by clicking the “Schedules” button in the table header and then click “Add Actual Time” to the right of the schedules.

-Actual times are also used for human resources.
-The Teamplanner offers additional capabilities to this end.
+Actual times are typically also used for human resources.
+The Teamplanner offers additional options to this end.
 They are described in detail in the Teamplanner Manual.

 Protecting Events with Actual Times§

-Events that have one or more resource bookings with actual times are indicated with a dark blue lock.
-The locks are displayed in the same locations as the grey locks for events with a ‘locked’ status, but these locks cannot be unlocked.
-The actual times must be deleted first.
+Events that have one or more resource bookings with actual times are indicated with a blue padlock.
+The padlocks are displayed in the same locations as the gray locks for events with a status of type “Locked”, but these locks cannot be unlocked: the actual times must be deleted first.

 The calculated actual selling prices can also be overridden if the status of the event allows for actual values.

-The cost is also influenced by actual numbers and actual times, so it has an actual cost.
-This actual cost cannot be overridden manually.
+The cost is also influenced by actual numbers and actual times, and has an actual cost as a consequence, but this actual cost can’t be overridden manually.

 Editing the Actual Selling Price§

-The actual selling price can be adjusted without a deviating actual number or actual time.
+However, the actual selling price can also be adjusted without a deviating actual number or actual time.
 In other words, you can create an actual selling price that deviates from the planned selling price.
 This is possible by entering an amount or by entering a percentage discount or surcharge.

-You can override the actual selling price on different levels: the resource level, the resource group level, the event level, or the event group level (just like overriding planned selling prices).
+You can override the actual selling price on different levels: the resource, the resource group, the event, or the event group (just like overriding planned selling prices).

-Please note that when overriding the actual selling price, any overridden planned selling prices will be ignored.
-In other words, an actual discount of 20% will not be combined with a planned discount of 10%.
+When overriding the actual selling price, any overridden planned selling prices will be ignored.
+In other words, an actual discount of 20 % will not be combined with a planned discount of 10 %.
 The actual discount is applied to the calculated actual selling price (taking into account the actual number and any actual times).

 Actual Number of Billable Units§

 If you set a price for a resource per hour, day, week or month then Yesplan will automatically determine the number of billable units based on the duration of the booking.
 The billable price for a booking will be based on this.
-This is also true of the actual price; it will be derived from the actual duration of the booking.
+This is also valid for the actual price: it will be derived from the actual duration of the booking.
 This actual duration equals the planned duration unless you explicitly entered actual times.

-When calculating the actual number of billable units, Yesplan will use the same accuracy as for the number of planned billable units, as defined under the rates.
+When calculating the actual number of billable units, Yesplan will use the same accuracy as for the number of planned billable units, as defined in the rates.